amitcodescpp/amitcodescpp/README.md

 - ⚡ Fun fact: ...
 -->

-I'm **Amit Khurana**, a software engineer wrangling code at Google's Bengaluru office. 🇮🇳
+I'm **Amit Khurana**, a software engineer wrangling code at Google.

 ## What I Do